 The Old Vicarage was bought by the present owners in 2006.
-Shortly thereafter, the small remaining part of the domestic wing (the kitchen) was extended, replicating part of the old footprint of the original, larger wing.
+Shortly afterwards, the small remaining part of the domestic wing (the kitchen) was extended, replicating part of the footprint of the original, larger north-west wing which was mostly demolished in the 1930s.
+In September 2018, planning permission was granted to build a large extension which would encompass the kitchen extension and echo the historic massing of the old wing.